wp-plugins/wp-super-simple-speed/readme.txt

 Generally, live websites should not have error displays enabled in the first place.
 It's not a safe thing to do.

-The WP Super Simple Speed plugin is maintained by [OPTIPress - The WP Page Speed and Performance Professionals](http://optipress.org/)
+The WP Super Simple Speed plugin is maintained by [OPTIPress - The WP Page Speed and Performance Optimization Professionals](http://optipress.org/)

 == Installation ==